Shania99/MS4610-Introduction-to-Data-Analytics/README.md

 # MS4610: Introduction to Data Analytics

-The repository contains code for MS4610: Intorduction to Data Analytics review clustering project.
+The repository contains code for MS4610: Introduction to Data Analytics review clustering project.

 Natural Language Processing is application of data-driven techniques to interpret natural lan- guage and speech.
 Text Analysis in specific uses Machine Learning to extract information from